Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 more about them rather than just listen to the band playing.
 13/3 Added all information for the band and Band Members.
 *credit for the information of "The Band" section comes from Wikipedia*

-### Contact Page
-This page is for fans requesting conversation or booking The Monkees for a private function.
-This will contain testimonials from a couple of fans who have hired the band and will have a contact form requiring user input to function correctly.
-The page thusfar has this capability and is !required for users to get a response.
-*photo credit of the woman to Daniel Xavier (Pexels)* *photo credit of the man to Bruce Mars (Pexels)*

 ### Events Page
 This contain's a very simple photo carousel of events and a list of dates